youyifong/tsp/README.md

 - --saveroi If present, mask outline roi files will be saved.

-- --d Cellpose tuning parameter, cell diameter.
+- --d Cell diameter.
 Default 0.

-- --o Cellpose tuning parameter, flow threshold.
-Larger value leads to more masks.
+- --flow Flow threshold.
+Larger values lead to more masks.
 Default 0.4.

-- --cellprob Cellpose tuning parameter, cellprob threshold.
+- --cellprob Cell probability threshold.
+Smaller values leads to more masks.
 Default 0.

 - --normalize100 If present, normalize image from min to max instead of 1 to 99 percentiles.
+This helps when there are few cells in the image.

 - --min_size Post-processing parameter, min_size, is changed from 15 (default) to the specified value.
 If a cell consists of the number of pixels less than min_size, the cell is removed.